Enquire to get Adam Greenfield's fees and availabilty for you next event

 Adam GreenfieldExpert in smart cities, urban design and emergent technologies

 One of our consultants will get back to you soon

-Adam Greenfield is a world-renowned urbanist, leading "smart cities" sceptic, and passionate advocate for the human-centered design of technological systems.
+Adam Greenfield is a world-renowned urbanist, leading "smart cities" sceptic, and passionate advocate for the human-centred design of technological systems.
 He is one of the world’s foremost thinkers on urban environments.

-Greenfield is founder and manager of Urbanscale, a New York City-based practice dedicated to “design for networked cities and citizens”, and co-founder of Do projects.
-In 2013, he was awarded the inaugural Mellon Fellowship in the Humanities at LSE.
-As a Senior Urban Fellow at LSE Cities, based in London, Greenfield concentrated his research on the interaction of networked information technology with urban experience, and particularly on the implications of emergent technologies for the construction of public space and the right to the city.
+In 2013, Adam Greenfield was awarded the inaugural Senior Urban Fellowship at the LSE Cities centre of the London School of Economics, put Urbanscale on hold, and relocated to the United Kingdom.
+Greenfield continues his research on the interaction of networked information technology with urban experience, and particularly on the implications of emergent technologies for the construction of public space and the right to the city.

 Adam Greenfield is the author of the groundbreaking Everyware: The dawning age of ubiquitous computing, the first general-audience book on what is now called the Internet of Things, and the 2013 Against the smart city, which makes a strong case against the prevailing smart-city vision as fundamentally unsuitable to the nature and complexity of urban life.
 His most recent book was Radical Technologies: The Design of Everyday Life, a field manual to the blockchain, 3D printing, machine learning, AI and the other technologies that are transforming our lives, came out in 2017.